jamfor999/worktree-ex/README.md

 ### Statusline Integration

-The plugin provides a statusline component that shows the current branch with a git icon.
+The plugin provides statusline components that show the current branch with a git icon.

+**Important**: Set `enable_statusline = true` in your config when using any statusline integration.

 #### Lualine Integration